Disorders of glycemia exist on a continuum.

 > 45% total energy

 Overall, carbohydrate tolerance must be individualized for optimal impact, as carbohydrate tolerance varies between individuals and even in individuals over time.
-Long-term adherence remains a crucial focus point with this approach, highlighting the important, yet undetermined, impact of the behavioural changes required.
+Long-term adherence remains a crucial focus point with this approach, highlighting the important, yet undetermined, impact of the behavioral changes required.
 The lack of longer-term follow-up studies on these outcomes from a long-term risk perspective remains a limitation.
 An additional challenge is comparing studies involving different interventions, given the varying definitions and study designs with very few systematic reviews, making it difficult to draw conclusions from older studies.

 A word about diets